qrvey/partner-portal/docs/ui-docs/dataviews/chart-types.md

 ### When to Use Crosstab Charts
 Crosstabs are commonly used when there are a limited number of categories.
 The row and column variables in a crosstab can be used interchangeably.
 The choice of row/column variable is usually dictated by space requirements or interpretation of the results.
-Crosstabs are commonly used when you want to create quick reports in an efficient way, allowing you to analyze the data and arrive at quick decisions.
+Crosstabs are commonly used when you want to create quick reports efficiently, allowing you to analyze the data and arrive at quick decisions.
 They are also helpful when you want to run online analysis by expanding and collapsing levels of data to focus your results, and drilling down to details from the summary data for areas that interest you.

 ### Use Cases
 * To represent and analyze many categorical variables or nominal measurement scale data.